-As you can see, the road does go back down to the main road, but it’s quite a bit longer.
+As you can see, the road does go back down to the main road, but the distance is quite a bit longer.
 And see that little jumble of yellow at the top that goes nowhere?
-Yeah, those are the culmination of all of my bad decisions.
+Yeah, that’s the result of all of my bad decisions.
 Jeesh!

 Though they weren’t without reward.
 Here are some of the ‘cool’ stuff I saw along the way.